Bi-VLA: Vision-Language-Action Model-Based System for Bimanual Robotic Dexterous Manipulations: Experimental Evaluation

-Two collaborative robots UR3 from Universal Robots were mounted on a Siegmund welding table, as shown in Fig. \ref{system_overview}.
-A camera holder was designed and 3D printed in PLA material and installed in the manipulator with a gripper, a Logitech HD 1080p webcam, and a two-finger Robotiq gripper.
-A knife holder was designed, 3D printed, and installed in the end effector of the manipulator with the tool.
-Close to the manipulator with the gripper, the ingredients to prepare the different salads were placed, and the camera, installed in its end-effector, captured a picture to grasp the required ingredients as required.
-Between the two manipulators, a cutting board was located, where the cutting operation was performed.
-In front of the cutting board, a plate/bowl was located, in which the ready ingredients were placed.
+Two UR3 collaborative robots from Universal Robots were mounted on a Siegmund welding table (see Fig. \ref{system_overview}).
+A custom-designed and 3D-printed camera holder, made of PLA, was attached to the first manipulator, which also held a Logitech HD 1080p webcam and a two-finger Robotiq gripper.
+A knife holder was similarly designed and installed in the second manipulator's end effector.
+Ingredients for various salads were positioned near the first manipulator where the camera was able to capture images to identify the necessary items.
+A cutting board was placed between the two manipulators for cutting operations, with a plate or bowl in front to place the prepared ingredients.
+All processes are supervised by a PC (NVIDIA GeForce RTX 4090 24Gb, SSD 2Tb, RAM 64Gb 5600MHz, Intel Core i9, running Ubuntu 22.04).